uikit/uikit-site/docs/pages/sortable.md

 ## Handle

 By default, the entire sortable element can be used for drag and drop sorting.
-To create a handle which will be used instead, just add the `handle: SELECTOR` option to the attribute and add the handle class to the element that you want to use as a handle.
+To create a handle that will be used instead, just add the `handle: SELECTOR` option to the attribute and add the handle class to the element that you want to use as a handle.

 ```html
 <ul uk-sortable="handle: .uk-sortable-handle">